 Web Hosting Options

 The two companies are comparable for hosting smaller sites as their differences mainly boil down to pricing.
-GoDaddy’s shared hosting plans start at $5.99 per month, while their WordPress packages start at $6.99 per month.
+GoDaddy’s shared hosting plans start at $5.99 per month and go up to $12.99 per month.

-However, Namecheap has shared hosting packages for as low as $1.43 per month and WordPress hosting plans starting at $4.88 per month.
-For a company that prides itself on providing its customers with the lower possible price, they certainly deliver.
+However, Namecheap has shared hosting packages for as low as $1.98 per month and go up to $4.98 per month for their premium “Stellar Business” plan.
+For a company that prides itself on providing its customers with the lowest possible price, it certainly delivers.

 It should be noted that if your site will include lots of heavy, multimedia files and be receiving many thousands of visitors, you will likely need to upgrade to VPS hosting or dedicated server plans.
 We would not recommend either of these providers for these types of hosting packages.
 It’s simply not their focus.
 However, you can start with a shared hosting plan with one of these providers and simply upgrade to another high-performance hosting company when the time comes.